vuejs/v2.vuejs.org/source/_posts/vuejs-010-release.md

 yield: '{{>yield}}'
 ---

 Vue.js 0.10.0 (Blade Runner) has been released!
 This release comes with many useful additions based on the suggestions from the users, notably interpolation in literal directives, dynamic components with the new `v-view` directive, array filters, and the option to configure interpolation delimiters.
-Internally, the codebase has received many refactoring and inprovements which makes Vue.js [even faster](http://vuejs.org/perf/).
+Internally, the codebase has received many refactoring and improvements which makes Vue.js [even faster](http://vuejs.org/perf/).

 <!-- more -->